Saraiki alphabet

-There are three writing systems for Saraiki, but very few of the language's speakers, even those who are literate in other languages, are able to read or write Saraiki in any writing system.
+Saraiki has two main systems for writing, which are the Multani Script and Perso-Arabic script.
+Saraiki can also be written in Devanagari, though this is very uncommon in daily life.

 Multani script

 Multani is a Brahmic script originating in the Multan region of Punjab.
 The script was used for routine writing and commercial activities.
-Multani is one of four Landa scripts whose usage was extended beyond the mercantile domain and formalized for literary activity and printing; the others being Gurmukhi (Punjabi), Khojki (Marwari) and Khudawadi (Sindhi).
+Multani is one of four Landa scripts whose usage was extended beyond the mercantile domain and formalized for literary activity and printing; the others being Gurmukhi, Khojki and Khudabadi.
 Although Multani is now obsolete, it is a historical script in which written and printed records exist.

 Traders or bookkeepers wrote in a script known as Langdi, although use of this script has been significantly reduced in recent times.
 Preliminary Proposal to Encode the Multani Script in ISO/IEC 10646 was submitted by Anshuman Pandey, on 26-04-2011.
 Saraiki Unicode has been approved in 2005.

 Perso-Arabic script

-The most common Saraiki writing system today is the Perso-Arabic script, as standardized in Pakistan as an extension to the Shahmukhi alphabet.
-Saraiki has a 43-letter alphabet including, which includes four letters not used in the related Punjabi and Hindko languages.
-Another difference the Saraiki alphabet has with Shahmukhi is the disuse of the already uncommon Lam with tah above which is present in standard Shahmukhi.
+The most common writing system for Saraiki today is Shahmukhi, based on the Perso-Arabic script.
+It is non-standardized and is generally written with an extension to the standard Shahmukhi alphabet.
+Saraiki has a 43-letter alphabet which include four letters that are not used in standard Shahmukhi.
+Another difference the Saraiki alphabet has with standard Shahmukhi is the disuse of the already uncommon Lam with tah above which is present in the standard form.